prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Can be used if the base URL for /transactions/ differs from that
       // for /coins/, i.e. for load balancing.
 Clients SHOULD
       // respect the transaction_base_url if provided.
 Any HTTP server
-      // belonging to an exchange MUST generate a 301/302 redirection
+      // belonging to an exchange MUST generate a 307 or 308 redirection
       // to the correct base URL should a client uses the wrong base
       // URL, or if the base URL has changed since the deposit. transaction_base_url?: string;